jonnysmillie/project-resources/feature-request.md

     * What are the pros and cons of this feature for the user?

 4. Describe the feature that solves this problem.
-    * What is the feature called? (e.g. "FAQ section", "Blog section", "Image carousel", "Calculator", "Modal")
+    * What is the feature called?
     * Is this feature custom/unique?

 5. Describe the reach of this problem: